Example: Distillation Column

 Running the Models

-Let's compare all three model variants and verify they converge to the same solution.
+Let's compare both formulations and verify they converge to the same solution.

 T_val = 10